lucocozz/Argus/docs/fr/guide/environment.md

     ./my_program  # Will use PORT=9000 from environment
     ```

-When using `FLAG_AUTO_ENV`, cargs automatically generates a variable name:
+When using `FLAG_AUTO_ENV`, argus automatically generates a variable name:
 - Converts the option name to uppercase
 - Replaces dashes with underscores
 - Adds the environment prefix (if set)